WasmEdge/docs/docs/contribute/plugin/plugin_requirement.md

 Finally, compile the WasmEdge plugin.

+Here is a flowchart describing all the steps mentioned above -

 ```mermaid

 graph TD;
     A[Choose a Programming Language] --> B[Set Up Development Environment]
     B --> C[Create WasmEdge Plugin Project]